We provide specialist support for people with disability who have difficulty eating or drinking, or who need help during mealtimes.

-Eating involves interest in food, muscular coordination, physiological functions, sensory processes and social experiences.
-The digestive system must function correctly in order to feel sensations of being hungry and full, and sometimes strong reactions to foods can mean different tastes, smells or textures are problematic.
+Eating and drinking is a complex process.
+It involves interest in food, muscular coordination, physiological functions, sensory processes and social experiences.
+The digestive system needs to function correctly in order for a person to feel hungry and full, and sometimes strong reactions to foods can mean different tastes, smells or textures are problematic.

 How we can help